niamh-d/niamh-d/README.md

 A sample of projects to date can be found [here](https://niamh-codeop-prep.netlify.app/#section-work).

-I have earned 2 course certificates from Udemy:
+I have earned 2 course certificates from Udemy for completing the following courses:

 - [Build Responsive Real-World Websites with HTML and CSS](https://www.udemy.com/course/design-and-develop-a-killer-website-with-html5-and-css3/)
 - [The Complete JavaScript Course 2023: From Zero to Expert!](https://www.udemy.com/course/the-complete-javascript-course/)